Insight Tarot - iOS App

 • Optional AI voice playback of readings.

-• Support languages in projected growth regions, such as India and Asia-Pacific.
+• Support languages in projected growth markets.

 • Consider an Etsy store, or similar, for artwork resold as posters, apparel, and more, and link back to the app.